-If $S$ is boundary compressible, then the simplified surface $S'$ above gives another expression of $a$ of the form (\ref{eqn: relation}) with a smaller $k$.
-Hence if $k$ is minimal among all such expressions of $g$, then the corresponding $w$-admissible surface $S$ is boundary incompressible. \end{example}
+If $S$ is boundary-compressible, then the simplified surface $S'$ above gives another expression of $a$ of the form (\ref{eqn: relation}) with a smaller $k$.
+Hence if $k$ is minimal among all such expressions of $g$, then the corresponding $w$-admissible surface $S$ is boundary-incompressible. \end{example}

 Note that the surface in the example above is connected, planar, and has exactly one $A$-boundary component.
 None of these properties are required for a $w$-admissible surface in general.